-On some dsPIC33E/PIC24E devices, the Direct Memory Access (DMA) module can be used to transfer data between the CPU and UART without CPU assistance.
-Refer to the specific device data sheet to see if DMA is present on your particular device.
-For more information on the DMA module, refer to Section 22.
-"Direct Memory Access (DMA)" (DS70348) in the "dsPIC33E/PIC24E Family Reference Manual".
+On some dsPIC33F/PIC24H devices, the Direct Memory Access (DMA) module can be used to transfer data between the CPU and UART without CPU assistance.
+Refer to the "DMA" chapter in the specific device data sheet to see if DMA is available on your device.
+For more information on the DMA module, refer to the Section 22.
+"Direct Memory Access (DMA)" (DS701832) in the "dsPIC33F/PIC24H Family Reference Manual".